Engee documentation

 Counter

-In this example, we will develop and test a counter model that supports Verilog code generation and test its performance using a cloud compiler.
+In this example, we will develop and test a counter model that supports Verilog code generation, as well as test its performance using a cloud compiler.

-Let's start with analysing the implemented model.
-It is a simple model made with basic blocks.
-It supports code generation, including the code generation pattern for the comparison operators block.
-The generation template itself is shown below.
+Let's start by analyzing the implemented model.
+This is a simple model made using basic blocks.
+It supports code generation, including a code generation template for a block of comparison operators.
+The generation template itself is presented below.

 //!
 BlockType = :RelationalOperator